 When Germany annexed Austria in March 1938, any protection Meitner enjoyed through her Austrian citizenship disappeared.
 She was now a citizen of an expanded Germany.
 Hahn angered Meitner by saying it would be best for everyone if she no longer came into the Kaiser Wilhelm Institute.
 She felt badly let down by her old friend.
 In truth, though, Hahn was right.
 The best thing Meitner could do now was escape from Germany, before it was too late.

-Meitner was invited to work in Denmark by her friend Niels Bohr, and also in Switzerland, and the USA.
-Her physicist nephew Otto Frisch – the son of Meitner’s older sister Auguste – had been made welcome in the UK, but Meitner was reluctant to follow him, because she did not speak English.
+Meitner was invited to work in Denmark by her friend Niels Bohr, and also received offers from Switzerland, and the USA.
+Her physicist nephew Otto Frisch – the son of Meitner’s older sister Auguste – had been made welcome in the UK, but Meitner was reluctant to follow him because she did not speak English.

 Meanwhile, the Nazis had begun enforcing a law preventing scientists from leaving Germany.
 Meitner was trapped.
 She continued working at the Institute.